Distraction

 Beyond Appearances

-“Do not judge by the outward appearance, but judge with righteous judgment.” – John 7:24 [New American Standard Bible]
+“Do not judge by outward appearance, but judge with righteous judgment.” – John 7:24 [New American Standard Bible]

 Shaking The Dust